 College readiness is about more than completion of academic requirements.
-Parents of students with special needs should look at them as a whole person and make sure their child has developed the social, emotional, and life skills necessary for success in college.
+Parents of students with disabilities should look at them as a whole person and make sure their child has developed the social, emotional, and life skills necessary for success in college.
 Executive function challenges such as ADHD and autism can pose challenges in a successful transition to college and may require additional planning.

 For students nearing the end of the high school years this checklist may provide some indication that students are prepared for the nonacademic aspects of college life.
 Parents of younger students should look ahead to identify skills to work on during the high school years.